arrowtype/test-fontmake-rules-overlap/README.md

 Currently, generating from a Glyphs document to static fonts has unexpected results, where certain fonts will have the wrong version of a glyph.
 This is partially caused by two issues:

 1. glyphsLib creates more rules than strictly necessary: it creates one rule for each area mentioned in any bracket layer, then places all glyphs with alternates in that area into each rule.
 This is slightly redundant, but shouldn’t cause a failure in the build.
-2. FontMake inteprets redudant rules in a way that toggles them off and on, in static font builds.
+2. ufo2ft inteprets redudant rules in a way that toggles them off and on, in static font builds.
 Variable font builds work well.

 ![diagram of the problem](img/test-fontmake-rules-overlap-diagram.png)